pybricks/pybricks-micropython/README.md

 Read more on the Pybricks [about page][about page].

 # How can I help?
-If you've got a Control+ Hub, the best way to help right now is to try out the beta release of [Pybricks Code][Pybricks Code].
+If you've got a Technic Hub, the best way to help right now is to try out the beta release of [Pybricks Code][Pybricks Code].
 Much of its code is shared with the other hubs.
 So if you share your findings or issues, we can fix them for all hubs at once, including for the ones that are not released yet!